-The Special Aid Fund - for the year ended June 30, 2017, an interfund transfer from the General Fund to the Special Aid Fund in the amount of \$592,155 was made to provide funds for the required 20% local match for the Summer Handicapped Program.
-The Special Aid Fund balance at year end was \$4.
+The Special Aid Fund - for the year ended June 30, 2018, an interfund transfer from the General Fund to the Special Aid Fund in the amount of \$266,429 was made to provide funds for the required 20% local match for the Summer Handicapped Program.
+Fund balance at year end was \$4.

-The School Lunch Fund had expenditures that exceeded revenues by (\$15,309).
-Fund balance decreased to \$1,374,369 as part of the district's plan to reinvest surplus into new equipment.
-The district invested school lunch funds to purchase new ovens at the middle school, ice machines to enhance operations at the high school as well as panini grills, turbo chef ovens and steamers to increase serving options in the food service program.
+The School Lunch Fund had expenditures that exceeded revenues by (\$28,672).
+Fund balance decreased to \$1,345,697 as part of the district's plan to reinvest surplus into new equipment.
+The district invested school lunch funds to purchase a new walk in cooler, walk in freezer and turbo ovens at the middle school, to enhance operations and increase serving options in the food service program.
 The district intends to continue replacing aging food service equipment to reinvest in the school lunch program over the next few years.
 The investments have resulted in increased participation from students in the district's breakfast and lunch programs.

-Debt Service Fund ended the year with a fund balance of \$172,684.
+Debt Service Fund ended the year with a fund balance of \$198,492.
 This fund balance will be appropriated in future years to offset principal and interest payments.

-The Capital Fund ended the year with a deficit fund balance of (\$3,789,107).
+The Capital Fund ended the year with a deficit fund balance of (\$7,936,630).
 This deficit will be eliminated as projects are completed and permanent financing is obtained.